sameersharmaAI/end2end/README.md

 - Custom logging and exception handling.
 - Flask API serving as the backend for the web app.
 - HTML-based frontend for user interaction.
-- Integration with AWS Elastic Beanstalk for deployment.
+- Integration with AWS Elastic Beanstalk for deployment and AWS CodePipeline C/D pipeline.

 ## Installation